andrew/ultimate-awesome/README.md

 - [awesome-ai-marketing](https://github.com/xaramore/awesome-ai-marketing) - A curated list of awesome AI tools for marketing, including content creation, analytics, personalization, and more.
 - [awesome-foundation-model-ros](https://github.com/ycheng517/awesome-foundation-model-ros) - A collection ROS projects utilizing foundation models.
 - [awesome-democracy-data](https://github.com/andrewcstewart/awesome-democracy-data) - A curated list of awesome data sources related to elections, electoral reforms, and democratic political systems.
-- [awesome-llm-os](https://github.com/bilalonur/awesome-llm-os) - A curated list of awesome resources, tools, research papers, and projects related to the concept of Large Language Model Operating Systems (LLM-OS).
 - [awesome-ton-smart-contracts](https://github.com/dkeysil/awesome-ton-smart-contracts) - 💎 A collection of awesome tools, docs and guides for developing smart contracts for the TON blockchain.
 - [awesome-mechatronics](https://github.com/engyasin/awesome-mechatronics) - A list of awesome mechatronics books, courses and software.
 - [awesome-vlm-architectures](https://github.com/gokayfem/awesome-vlm-architectures) - Famous Vision Language Models and Their Architectures.